-In the fall of 2021, the UN Secretary-General will convene the first-ever global Food Systems Summit (UNFSS).
-The Summit will launch bold new actions to deliver progress on all 17 Sustainable Development Goals (SDGs), each of which relies to some degree on healthier, more sustainable and equitable food systems.
+In the fall of 2021, the UN Secretary-General convened the first-ever global Food Systems Summit (UNFSS).
+The Summit launched bold new actions to deliver progress on all 17 Sustainable Development Goals (SDGs), each of which relies to some degree on healthier, more sustainable and equitable food systems.

-The UNFSS provides an ideal platform to bring new insights and a much deeper understanding of aquatic foods into dialogues about the future of food production from the ocean and freshwater systems.
+The UNFSS provided an ideal platform to bring new insights and a much deeper understanding of aquatic foods into dialogues about the future of food production from the ocean and freshwater systems.